KSKY

 KSKY (660 AM) is a commercial radio station licensed to Balch Springs, Texas, and serving the Dallas–Fort Worth metroplex.
 It is owned by the Salem Media Group and broadcasts a conservative talk radio format.

 KSKY broadcasts by day at 7,200 watts.
 Because AM 660 is a clear channel frequency reserved for WFAN in New York City, KSKY must reduce power at night to 600 watts.
 It uses a directional antenna at all times.
 The transmitter is on Huffines Boulevard at Stonewall Drive in Lewisville, Texas.

-Programming is also heard on three FM broadcast relay stations or translators: 92.9 KGPJ-LP in Dallas, 95.5 KRQP-LP in Arlington and 99.9 K260BP in Fort Worth.
-KSKY is also heard on KLTY's secondary HD Radio signal at 94.9 HD2.
+As of August 2026, programming is also simulcast on 92.9 (no call letters) in Dallas and is operating under an “emergency” Special Temporary Authorization (STA) granted by the FCC in 2008, due to claims of nighttime Mexican interference on 660 AM.
+This was granted with the stipulation that, “in the event any of the FM translator stations proposed in the pending applications become operational, the emergency KSKY(AM) FM repeater station specified herein will be required to immediately cease operation.”

+KSKY was also briefly simulcasting on 102.5 K273BJ in Dallas after the cancellation of 620 KTNO’s license in April 2026.
+The 102.5 translator has since been acquired by First Media Dallas and is airing 90.9 KCBI’s All Teaching Channel, which is being fed by 90.9 KCBI HD2.

 Programming

 KSKY airs mostly nationally syndicated conservative talk hosts on its weekday schedule.
 One local program is heard in morning drive time, hosted by Mark Davis.
 The rest of the line up includes Hugh Hewitt, Mike Gallagher, Dennis Prager, Eric Metaxas, Charlie Kirk, Jay Sekulow, Sebastian Gorka, Josh Hammer, and This Morning, America's First News with Gordon Deal.

 Weekends feature shows on money and health, some of which are paid brokered programming.
 There are also repeats of weekday shows.
 Most hours begin with world and national news from co-owned Townhall Radio News.